bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session-001.md

 > “Yet before you leave for Lepidstadt, there is the matter of another favor—please delay your journey one month and spend that period of time here in Ravengro to ensure that my daughter is safe and sound.
 She has no one to count on now that I am gone, and if you would aid her in setting things in order for whatever she desires over the course of this month, you would have my eternal gratitude.
 From my savings, I have also willed to each of you a sum of one hundred platinum coins.
 For safekeeping, I have left  these funds with Embreth Daramid, one of my most trusted friends in Lepidstadt—she has been instructed to issue this payment upon the safe delivery of the borrowed tomes no sooner than one month after the date of the reading of this will.
 > “I, Petros Lorrimor, hereby sign this will in Ravengro on this first day of Calistril, in the year X”

 Councilman Vashian then distributed the envelopes, each addressed to a party member.
 His responsibilities satisfied, the councilman looked to Kendra, who thanked and dismissed him.
 Collecting his things, he gave the newcomers a final disparaging look before departing.
-Putting on a brave face, Kendra thanked the heroes again for coming, and informed them that she’ll need at least a few weeks to decide if she wants to sell her family home or remain here in Ravengro—in the meantime, as stipulated by the will, she asked the PCs to remain as well.
+Kendra apologized for the councilman's manner, explaining the town's general suspicious and superticious nature.
+Putting on a brave face, she informed them that she’ll need at least a few weeks to decide if she wants to sell her family home or remain here in Ravengro—in the meantime, as stipulated by the will, she asked the PCs to remain as well.
 She offered rooms in her spacious house for the PCs, promising them free room and board for the month the will requests them to remain in town, and then excused herself to go fetch the chest mentioned in the will.
 Alone and puzzled at the revelations, they each opened and read the letters that they had been given.

 ### The Letters